guillaumebort/anormtyped-demo/README.md

 You also need to install [PostgresSQL](http://www.postgresql.org/), and to create a new database that you will initialize with the content of the `world.sql` file available in the application root folder.

+> Unfortunately in this POC we can't use Play _evolutions_ to update the database schema, because the evolution scripts are applied on the application start, and queries are type checked at compilation time...
+This is one of the several problems to solve

 Check the main Play configuration file (in `conf/application.conf`) and adjust the JDBC settings if needed:

 ```properties